 When is the program offered?

-Shelter Tales is currently offered from 10 am-11 am on the first and third Saturdays of each month.
+Shelter Tales is currently offered the 1st and 3rd Saturday of every month from 10-11 am.
 This program takes places prior to shelter opening hours so the doors will be locked upon your arrival.
 The program leader will meet you at the lobby doors to let you inside to sign your child in.

 What should my child bring to the program?